 • Complete the MSU Denver Office of Financial Aid Scholarship and Scholarships scholarship application

-• Be a CO-WY AMP student at Metropolitan State University of Denver
+• Be a Rocky Mountain Alliance for Minority Participation program (RM-AMP) student at Metropolitan State University of Denver

 • Have a declared major in a STEM discipline

 • Have a cumulative GPA of at least 2.5